Natooz/MidiTok/docs/pytorch_data.rst

 Loading data
 --------------------------

-MidiTok provides two dataset classes: :class:`miditok.pytorch_data.DatasetMIDI` and :class:`miditok.pytorch_data.JSON`.
+MidiTok provides two dataset classes: :class:`miditok.pytorch_data.DatasetMIDI` and :class:`miditok.pytorch_data.DatasetJSON`.

 :class:`miditok.pytorch_data.DatasetMIDI` loads MIDI files and can either tokenize them on the fly when the dataset is indexed, or pre-tokenize them when creating it and saving the token ids in memory. **For most use cases, this Dataset should fulfill your needs and is recommended.**

-:class:`miditok.pytorch_data.JSON` loads JSON files containing token ids.
+:class:`miditok.pytorch_data.DatasetJSON` loads JSON files containing token ids.
 It requires to first tokenize a dataset to be used.
 This dataset is only compatible with JSON files saved as "one token stream" (``tokenizer.one_token_stream``).
 In order to use it for all the tracks of a multi-stream tokenizer, you will need to save each track token sequence as a separate JSON file.

 Preparing data
 --------------------------